 The You Group focuses on the synthesis and characterization of novel multifunctional materials for a variety of applications, predominately in electronics and photonics.
 Our approaches are truly interdisciplinary, interfacing chemistry, physics, materials science and engineering.
 Students and postdoctoral fellows in the group are exposed to and trained in organic and polymer synthesis, surface chemistry, nano-patterning, device fabrication, and physical properties characterization using state-of-the-art instrumentation.

-Listed below are the three main research directions we are currently pursuing:
+Listed below are the main research directions we are currently pursuing:

-Currently, mainstream PV cells are inorganic semiconductors, mostly crystalline silicon.
-The energy conversion efficiency of these PV cells can reach 25%; however, the high cost of installed capacity (currently ~$4/W) severely restricts their large-scale application and makes them unattractive in most energy production markets.
+Currently, mainstream photovoltaic (PV) cells are made from inorganic semiconductors, mostly crystalline silicon.
+Commercially available PV cells often reach 15-18% energy conversion efficiency.
+However, the high cost of production and installation (currently ~$1.50/W + labor) severely restricts their large-scale application and makes them unattractive in most energy production markets.
 On the other hand, organic semiconductors offer a number of advantages for PV applications: (1) high optical absorption coefficients; (2) adjustable band gap to harvest a large fraction of the solar spectrum; (3) compatibility with flexible substrates; and (4) fabrication via low cost, high throughput printing techniques.
-What they currently lack, however, is adequate efficiency and lifetime.
+What they currently lack, however, is adequate efficiency and lifetime for commercial viability.

-A number of approaches to construct organic (or organic/inorganic hybrid) PV cells have been proposed and implemented, including dye-sensitized solid-state heterojunction cells, multilayer devices with stacked small molecule organic solar cells, donor (e.g., polymer)-acceptor (e.g., fullerene) organic bulk heterojunction cells, organic-nanocrystal hybrid solar cells, and more recently, perovskite based solar cells.
+A number of approaches to construct and improve organic (or organic/inorganic hybrid) PV (OPV) cells have been proposed and implemented, including dye-sensitized solid-state heterojunction cells, multilayer devices with stacked small molecule organic solar cells, donor (e.g., polymer)-acceptor (e.g., fullerene) organic bulk heterojunction cells, organic-nanocrystal hybrid solar cells, and more recently, perovskite based solar cells.
 Significant progress has been achieved in the past decade, but at present, a great deal of progress is still to be gained to help OPVs reach their proposed theoretic output.

-By applying novel multifunctional materials and conceptually new device designs, we expect to push the efficiency toward 10% and beyond.
-Low cost, highly efficient next generation solar cells will contribute greatly to a future renewable energy economy.
+By applying novel multifunctional materials and conceptually new device designs, we expect to significantly improve the efficiency and viability of OPVs and help make low cost, highly efficient organic solar cells a strong contributor toward a future of clean and renewable energy.